 It is good for all skin types, unlike microblading.
 It is because on oily skin, microblading tends to heal more powdery, therefore requiring more touch-ups.

 Powdered brows usually last longer than microblading because microblading has a higher tendency to heal blotchy or spotty.
 Just like microblading, it will still depend on your lifestyle and facial products.
 But commonly, powdered brows last about 2 to 5 years.

 What is Microblading?

-Microblading is just like an eyebrow tattoo, the only difference is that the ink/pigment used is only semi-permanent.
+Microblading is like an eyebrow tattoo; the only difference is that the ink/pigment used is semi-permanent.
 This technique imitates the effect of real hair on your eyebrows.
 It can also help make your eyebrows look full, tidy, and more defined without shaving or applying any eyebrow pencils or makeup to your eyebrows.
 Also, microblading is used to give eyebrows that are thinning a fuller look and shape.